SaltwaterC/envelope-encryption-tools/README.md

 var cipher = gcm.encrypt({
   key: key,
   iv: iv
-}); // this is a duplex Stream object - input plain text - output ciphertext stream
+}); // this is a duplex Stream object - input plaintext - output ciphertext stream

 // to get the MAC, attach an end event listener cipher.on('end', function() {